 In response to paragraphs 26, 28, 33 and 39-40 of the Claim, Canada denies that it misled the Plaintiff regarding swab procurement decisions.
 Canada admits the allegation in paragraph 26 of the Claim only insofar as that on or about May 5, 2021, its representatives informed the Plaintiff about the status of procurement pathways for testing equipment.
 Canada states that at that time, provinces and territories were the primary procurers of PPE and testing equipment, and Canada proactively worked to connect Canadian manufacturers with relevant provincial officers.

-Canada denies that it withheld or omitted any relevant information from, or delayed providing any necessary information to, the Plaintiff.
-Canada asserts that all relevant information within its knowledge was conveyed to the Plaintiff in a timely manner and that it communicated transparently and appropriately with the Plaintiff.

 With respect to paragraphs 33 and 41 of the Claim, Canada denies that the Plaintiff reasonably relied on any representations or alleged misrepresentations made by Canada, or its employees, agents, or servants, to the Plaintiff’s detriment, and puts the Plaintiff to the strict proof thereof.

 Canada also pleads and relies upon the limitation of liability provisions of the Contribution Agreement: